Servus Credit Union: Profit Sharing

 The total amount of profit share paid to members is based on the credit union's financial performance each year.
 The Board of Directors determines the total profit share pay out at the end of the company's fiscal year (October 31).

 General

 Based in Edmonton, the credit union also has regional offices in Lloydminster and Red Deer.
 The company provides a complete line of financial services including: loans, deposits, investments, telephone and online banking, ATMs, debit and credit cards, financial planning, insurance, trust, agricultural and commercial services.

 Deposits held by Servus Credit Union are insured by the Alberta Credit Union Deposit Guarantee Corporation.
 This guarantee is more extensive than the $100,000 insurance carried by banks in Alberta because all deposit amounts are fully guaranteed, including accrued interest to the date of payout, and this includes chequing and savings accounts, RRSP deposits, RRIF deposits, foreign currency deposits, and term deposits, including those with terms exceeding five years.

-Board of Directors
+Board of directors

 Servus Credit Union's Board of Directors consists of 12 members from around the province, elected by the credit union's membership.

-2019 Servus Credit Union Board of Directors: John Lamb (Board Chair), Amy Corrigan (Vice Chair), Danielle Ghai, Doug Bristow, Dianne Brown, Ken Cameron, Perry Dooley, Iris Evans, Doug Hastings, Jonathon Holt, Darcy Mykytyshyn, Simon Neigum, and Matthew Protti.